stratum-mining/sv2-workshop/README.md

 explorer only is needed if the instructor is running the block explorer on another machine (like their local machine).

+> Note: The steps documented here have only been tested on an Ubuntu environment.
+It will likely not work
+> properly on different environments (e.g.: MacOS).

 ### Custom Signet `bitcoin-core`

 #### Install